 Fresh liver – from ANY animal – will have a bit of a metallic taste to it.
 This is BECAUSE of the blood.
 To cut back on that taste, it’s a simple matter of soaking.
 Now, you’ll never get all of the blood out – and if you could, it wouldn’t taste much like liver anymore.

-To start, slice the liver into several parts.
+To start, cut the liver into several parts (2-3 chunks).
 The main reason for this is to expose more surface area to the brine solution.
 If you don’t cut it, you’ll find that the “skin” on the liver greatly impedes the soaking process.

-Put the liver and salt water into a gallon freezer bag.
+Put the liver and salt water into a gallon freezer bag or silicone bag.
 Seal it.
 Put it in the mixing bowl, and place it in the fridge.
 You want to put the bag in a bowl for two reasons:

-1) Freezer bags will leak when you least want them too.
+1) Any type of bag might leak when you least want them too.

 2) You can cover the bowl with a paper towel, or press-n-seal, or maybe it even has a cover.
 Not everyone likes to see a liver soaking in the fridge!